-OMIDRIA® (phenylephrine and ketorolac injection) 1%/0.3%, the first commercial product from Omeros' PharmacoSurgery® platform, is marketed for use during cataract surgery or intraocular (IOL) replacement to maintain pupil size by preventing intraoperative miosis and to reduce postoperative ocular pain.
+OMIDRIA®(phenylephrine and ketorolac intraocular solution) 1%/0.3% is marketed in the U.S. for use during cataract surgery or intraocular (IOL) replacement to maintain pupil size by preventing intraoperative miosis and to reduce postoperative ocular pain.
 OMIDRIA is a proprietary combination of a mydriatic (pupil-dilating) agent and a non-steroidal anti-inflammatory agent that is added to irrigation solution standardly used during cataract surgery and other IOL procedures (e.g., refractive lens exchange).

 In pivotal trials in which all patients received standard pupil-dilating and anesthetic agents prior to surgery, OMIDRIA demonstrated statistically significant and clinically meaningful improvement in the prevention of miosis and reduction of postoperative pain relative to placebo.
 Adverse reactions in the trials were similar between the OMIDRIA and placebo groups and included eye irritation, posterior capsule opacification, increased intraocular pressure and anterior chamber inflammation.

 OMIDRIA was launched in the U.S. in the second quarter of 2015 for use during cataract surgery or IOL replacement.
 In the European Union, the European Commission (EC) has approved OMIDRIA for use in cataract surgery and other IOL replacement procedures to maintain mydriasis (pupil dilation), prevent miosis (pupil constriction), and to reduce postoperative eye pain.
 For more information about OMIDRIA, see www.omidria.com.

 Important Risk Information for OMIDRIA®